debackerl/pgasus/README.md

 * Context-mapped headers, HTTP header values set in middleware's context
 * Context-mapped variables, route's parameters and cookie values set in middleware's context

+When the routes table is updated, a trigger sends a notification to pgasus which reload routes automatically.
+If you change columns of a relation, or arguments of a procedure, you may want to reload routes as well.

 ### Relations

 Four HTTP methods are available: